Your school’s prospective families are getting information about you in the same way that most people get information – from the internet.

 Your School’s Website is a Parent’s First Impression

-If all of this online stuff is new to you, there’s a good chance that your school needs an updated website.
+If your school website is several years old or isn’t mobile-friendly, it’s likely time for an updated one.
 Families that are looking for information on your school are going to get to your website eventually, and as an official representation of your school, they shouldn’t be disappointed with what they find.

 This information should be easy to find and establish that you and your organization are an authority – in other words, that you know what you’re doing.
 Everything on your website should highlight what makes your school special – this is your time to shine!